JunyiJ/Fault-Tree-Python/README.md

   To test the script, in command line type python "Fault_tree_dict.py" "tree.txt" 100000 5

-  There is also a nonrecurrsion version of the same concept "Fault_tree_dict_stack.py", to test, type:
+  There is also a nonrecurrsion version:"Fault_tree_dict_stack.py".
+To test, type:
   "Fault_tree_dict_stack.py" "tree.txt" 100000 5

 There is also a test case (text.txt) containing a fault tree represented in an xml format.